Updated: Jun 28

 Although frustration may not be the most pleasant of feelings, it’s beauty lies in it being a sign that there’s something that is being missed.
-Something that I had allowed myself to not be okay with, or have overlooked, or haven’t taken the time to really understand.
+Something that I had tried to make myself be okay with, or have overlooked, or haven’t taken the time to really understand.

 All of these boil down to something that once seen, can open up a world of choice; and take a frustration into something empowering.
 But until it is seen and understood then the cycle of frustration will continue.

 This happens a lot in yoga, especially therapeutic movement.
 When we start becoming aware of what’s not working well, it can be a frustrating experience.
 If this frustration takes you out to the point of not continuing it becomes a barrier to progress instead of the beautiful gem that it is.

 I’m excited when I feel frustration because I know that when I sit with it and really see what it’s about, it’s going to help me become even more myself; it will offer insight and help me be closer to what I truly want.

 The beauty of frustration is it seems to arrive just before a breakthrough…that breakthrough is pretty exciting.
 It may require courage, or a different choice that takes effort, but it’s exciting none-the-less.

 I’m not saying that frustration has only one cause, and that it’s always the same reason for everybody, although I do have many friends that could be able to speak to that side of things.